MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

    If you are using an IDE other than IntelliJ IDEA, please have a look at the :ref:`sdk_6_build_executable` section.
    Come back to this page if you need to activate an Evaluation License.

+* Before using this task, you will have to configure some environment variables that depend on the OS you are using.

+  * For convenience, you can edit the ``buildExecutable`` task using these environment variables.

+    * To do so, right-click on ``buildExecutable`` then ``Modify Run Configuration...``.
+    * Fill in your variables in ``Environment variables``, each one separated by a semicolon.

+  * If you changed the Yocto SDK installation path, set the following environment variable

+    * ``APP_SDK_INSTALL=/usr/local/oecore-x86_64`` (replace it with your own path)

+  * When using Windows with WSL, set the WSL distribution name, which you can get with the command :guilabel:` wsl --list` in Windows terminal

+    * ``WSL_DISTRIBUTION_NAME``: Name of the WSL distribution, for example ``Ubuntu-22.04`` (default value).

 * Double-click on the :guilabel:`buildExecutable` task in the Gradle tasks view.
 * The build stops with a failure.
 * Go to the top project in the console view and scroll up to get the following error message: